 HPC Cloud: your flexible compute infrastructure

-HPC Cloud gives you and your project team complete control over your computing infrastructure.
+HPC Cloud gives you and your project team complete control over your computing infrastructure, via SURF Research Cloud.
 The infrastructure ranges from a single work station to a complete cluster and can be expanded to suit your needs.
-You can use your own operating system and analysis software.
+You can use a variety of operating systems and analysis software.
 HPC Cloud is housed in SURF's own data centre.

 HPC Cloud enables you, as a user, to control the computing environment you are working in.
 This applies to both the operating system and the analysis software.
 This means that you can adapt the environment to suit the software you are using for your research, such as a relational database, a remote desktop or an application server.
 This is a major advantage over most other infrastructures, which often impose restrictions on operating systems and software.